telerik/kendo-ui-core/docs/aspnet-mvc/helpers/spreadsheet/spreadsheet-processing.md

     return Telerik.Web.Spreadsheet.Workbook.FromDocument(document);
 ```

-### Convert Workbook to DPL Document
+### Convert Workbook to TDP Document

-Conversely, you can start with a Kendo UI Spreadsheet model (`Telerik.Web.Spreadsheet.Workbook`) and convert it to a DPL document.
+Conversely, you can start with a Kendo UI Spreadsheet model (`Telerik.Web.Spreadsheet.Workbook`) and convert it to a TDP document.
 Then, it can be further processed, converted, and stored as needed.

 ###### Example